 And speaking of unconsciousness, sort of, did you ever notice when in a hospital scene a patient has been in a coma for a long time, but then they finally wake up and their family and friends rush in to see them?
 Shortly, some hospital personnel will come into the room and tell the visitors that they have to leave because the patient needs their rest.
 What?!
 My goodness, the man has been in a coma for five years!
 How much more rest could he possibly need?!
+I would think that he would need to get up and get things moving.
+Tend to those bedsores, if anything!
 I often wonder if these scriptwriters and directors actually listen to some of the lines that they make their actors utter.

 Another unbelievable time is in Independence Day (1996) when Vivica A. Fox is trying to outrun a marauding fireball while carrying her young son.
 She is in a sort of tunnel or enclosed passageway but encounters a conveniently-placed niche in a side wall which they and their dog manage to retreat into, just as the fireball catches up with them.
 There is no door or anything with which to cover the hole, but instead of the fire filling up the open space, it miraculously passes over it, continuing on its merry way, as they watch it go by.
 I thought, Wasn’t it nice of that fireball to spare the lives of those good people?
 Just previously, poor Harvey Fierstein wasn’t so fortunate, however.